FirelyTeam/firely-docs/vonk/contact.rst

 Contact us
 ==========

-For questions or feedback on Vonk, please send an e-mail to vonk@fire.ly.
+For questions, feedback, or consultancy for Vonk, please send an e-mail to vonk@fire.ly.
+We look forward to hearing from you!